MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-data.md

 # Entering Data

 There are many general features that help you enter data easier, faster, and more accurate.
-The general functions for entering data are described in this article.
+The general features for entering data are described in this article.

 <!-- The examples in this article use the demonstration data.-->